FeFi7/attacking_embedded_linux/README.md

 >
 >$ sudo apt-get install jq

-Because the root file system of the Poky distribution created in this thesis exceeds the 100MB one need to install the GIT extension lfs (Large File Storage).
+:warning:Because the root file system of the Poky distribution created in this thesis exceeds the 100MB one need to install the GIT extension lfs (Large File Storage).:warning:

 This can be installed as follows:
 >$ sudo apt-get install git-lfs

 or alternatively via https://git-lfs.github.com/.
 To do this, the following steps must be performed:
 >$ curl -s https://packagecloud.io/install/repositories /github/git-lfs/script.deb.sh | sudo bash

->$ sudo apt-get install git-lfs

 The extension must also be used for the repository clone:
 >$ git lfs clone https://github.com/FeFi7/attacking_embedded_linux.git